 While we all have bills to pay, do we have enough to last through more than a month if the company doesn’t pay us, or you suddenly lose your job?
 This includes rent, student and credit card loans, etc.

 A true measure of wealth would be to living comfortably indefinitely.
-In this case, let’s just set the base standard to being comfortable without any salary for 3 months
+In this case, let’s just set the base standard for being comfortable without any salary for 3 months

 - Fewer debts than last year?